 The corrections and modifications required by the editorial committee will be inserted in the written text with the prior consent of the authors.

-The articles are to be sent to the editorial board of the RJP (Romanian Journal of Psychoanalysis) by email (email@example.com).
+The articles are to be sent to the editorial board of the RJP (Romanian Journal of Psychoanalysis) by email at firstname.lastname@example.org.
+A read receipt confirmation will be sent to the authors.